microsoft/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 ### Hybrid Unified Operations

 ArcBox deploys several management and operations services that work with ArcBox's Azure Arc resources.
-These resources include an an Azure Automation account, an Azure Log Analytics workspace with the Update Management solution, an Azure Monitor workbook, Azure Policy assignments for deploying Log Analytics agents on Windows and Linux, Azure Policy assignment for adding tags to resources, and a storage account used for staging resources needed for the deployment automation.
+These resources include an an Azure Automation account, an Azure Log Analytics workspace with the Update Management solution, an Azure Monitor workbook, Azure Policy assignments for deploying Log Analytics agents on Windows and Linux Azure Arc-enabled servers, Azure Policy assignment for adding tags to resources, and a storage account used for staging resources needed for the deployment automation.

 ![ArcBox unified operations diagram](./unifiedops.png)